Pipette: Van Slyke pipette

-A graduated pipette commonly used in medical technology with serologic pipettes for volumetric analysis.
-Invented by Donald Dexter Van Slyke.
+The Van Slyke pipette, invented by Donald Dexter Van Slyke, is a graduated pipette commonly used in medical technology with serologic pipettes for volumetric analysis.

 Ostwald–Folin pipette

-A special pipette used in measuring viscous fluid such as whole blood.
-Common in medical technology laboratory setups together with other pipettes.
-Invented by Friedrich Wilhelm Ostwald, a Baltic German Chemist and later refined by Otto Folin, an American chemist.
+The Ostwald–Folin pipette, developed by Wilhelm Ostwald and refined by Otto Folin, is a type of volumetric pipette used to measure viscous fluids such as whole blood or serum.

+Winkler–Dennis gas combustion pipette

+The Winkler–Dennis gas combustion pipette, developed by Clemens Winkler and refined by Louis Munroe Dennis, is an apparatus for the controlled reaction of liquids under a mild electric current and a supply of oxygen.

 Glass micropipette

+Glass micropipettes are fabricated in a micropipette puller and are typically used in a micromanipulator.
 These are used to physically interact with microscopic samples, such as in the procedures of microinjection and patch clamping.
 Most micropipettes are made of borosilicate, aluminosilicate or quartz with many types and sizes of glass tubing being available.
 Each of these compositions has unique properties which will determine suitable applications.

-Glass micropipettes are fabricated in a micropipette puller and are typically used in a micromanipulator.

 Microfluidic pipette

 A recent introduction into the micropipette field integrates the versatility of microfluidics into a freely positionable pipette platform.
-At the tip of the device a localized flow zone is created, allowing for constant control of the nanoliter environment, directly in front of the pipette.
-The pipettes are made from polydimethylsiloxane (PDMS) which is formed using reactive injection molding.
+At the tip of the device, a localized flow zone is created which allows for constant control of the nanolitre environment, directly in front of the pipette.
+The pipettes are made from polydimethylsiloxane (PDMS), which is formed using reactive injection molding.
 Interfacing of these pipettes using pneumatics enables multiple solutions to be loaded and switched on demand, with solution exchange times of 100ms.

-Invented by Alar Ainla, currently situated in the Biophysical Technology Lab at Chalmers University of Technology in Sweden.
+This type of pipette was invented by Alar Ainla, and currently situated in the Biophysical Technology Lab. at Chalmers University of Technology in Sweden.

 Extremely low volume pipettes

-A zeptoliter pipette has been developed at Brookhaven National Laboratory.
+A zeptolitre pipette has been developed at Brookhaven National Laboratory.
 The pipette is made of a carbon shell, within which is an alloy of gold-germanium.
 The pipette was used to learn about how crystallization takes place.